RMITLibrary/easy_cite/markdown/rmitharvard.md

 ###### start-subtype-content

-For in-text references, give only the first author's family name, followed by **et al.** and the publication year.
+For in-text citations, give only the first author's family name, followed by **et al.** and the publication year.

 #### In-text citation: Direct quotes